MatheusAraujoSouza/Technical-Test-Codex/README.md

 #### 5) Rest Client - World Clock
 Application that queries a server and displays the current date/time hour in local and UTC.
 A simple problem to solve using the right tools of pandas.
-The issue has been successfully resolved.
+The issue has been successfully solved.

 #### 7) Entity Relationship Diagram - Simple Order Manager